Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 * Manage custom models: [ManageCustomModels][manage_custom_models]
 * Copy a model between Form Recognizer resources: [CopyModel][copy_model]
 * Create a composed model from a collection of custom-built models: [ComposeModel][compose_model]
-* Get/List document model operations associated with the Form Recognizer resource: GetOperation
+* Get/List document model operations associated with the Form Recognizer resource: [GetOperation][get_operation]

 ### Async APIs
 All the examples shown so far have been using synchronous APIs, but we provide full support for async APIs as well.